-Arrow crabs are territorial so other arrow crabs in the tank will not be tolerated.
+Arrowhead crabs are territorial and will not tolerate other members of the same species.
 In addition, some larger, more aggressive fish such as puffers may prey on the arrow crab.

-During the night, the arrow crab will be seen patrolling the tank, looking for morsels of meaty remains or hunting bristle worms.
-An arrow crab is quite easy to care for, so long as it is matched with an environment, other species, and habits of care that are suitable.
+During the night, the Arrowhead crab will be seen patrolling the tank, looking for morsels of meaty remains or hunting bristle worms.
+An Arrowhead crab is quite easy to care for, so long as it is matched with an environment, other species, and habits of care that are suitable.

 Captive breeding & reproduction

-Due to their territorial nature, arrow crabs have been considered, so far, to be very difficult or even impossible to breed in a home aquarium.
+Due to their territorial nature, Arrowhead crabs have been considered, so far, to be very difficult or even impossible to breed in a home aquarium.
 Luckily, their charm has made it readily available from well-stocked pet stores as well as online.
-As always (especially for reef species), it is best for our natural environment to find a specimen bred via aquaculture, as opposed to live collection.

 Like all crustaceans, Stenorhynchus seticornis will shed their hard exoskeleton in order to grow, periodically.
 This process is called molting.
 It can be scary, for you (because it may look like your crab has died), but is perfectly normal.
-The empty shell it leaves behind is a used exoskeleton, not a dead crab.
-The shell should be left in the aquarium so that the arrow crab can eat it, to use the minerals to build its new exoskeleton.
-The crabs also harvest minerals from the water to help build their exoskeletons, so DKh levels are especially important, as they are for all shell-building creatures.
+The empty shell it leaves behind is a used exoskeleton, not a dead arthropod.
+The shell should be left in the aquarium so that the Arrowhead crab can eat it, to use the nutrients to build its new exoskeleton.
+The crabs also pull calcium from the water to help build their exoskeletons, so DKh levels are especially important, as they are for all shell-building creatures.

-The arrow crab is a beautiful animal, with a striking shape and flamboyant stripping.
+The Yellowline Arrow crab is a beautiful animal, with a striking shape and flamboyant striping.